-- Further, the hauntingly magnificent work of Nature easily earns this distinction for several reasons.
+- The magnificent work of Nature easily earns this distinction for several reasons.
 But, the most defining, and unforgettable, characteristic of this particular canyon remains the startlingly turquoise-blue coloring of the water that flows through the site.

-- Indeed, this gorgeous color lends itself quite easily to poetic and artistic descriptions of the site.
-In addition, this hue for which the site remains best-known also serves another purpose.
+- Indeed, this gorgeous color lends itself easily to poetic and artistic descriptions of the site.
+The hue for which the site remains best-known also serves another purpose.
 That’s because it represents the source of the name of this remarkable geological feature.

-- Due to its stunning beauty, as well as its proximity to other popular tourist regions, it holds yet another distinction.
-That’s because the site has become an extremely popular destination.
-Finally, this stunning marvel of Nature formed in what now constitutes the country of France, in Europe.
+- Due to its stunning beauty, as well as its proximity to other popular tourist regions, this product of vast spans of time holds yet another distinction.
+That’s because the site has, wholly understandably, of course, become an extremely popular destination.

 Verdon Gorge Physical Description

 Perhaps most notably, the mesmerizing Verdon Gorge markedly separates itself from similar features around the world.
-This holds true due to the fact that it not only boasts great beauty, but it also represents a comparatively long feature of its type.
+This holds true due to the fact that it not only boasts great beauty, but it also represents a comparatively long example of its type of feature.

-This occurs as a consequence of the fact that this magnificent site has an overall length measuring about 15.5 m (25 km).
-Furthermore, in places, the gorgeous canyon also displays an incredibly impressive depth of roughly 2,300 ft (700 m).
+This occurs as a consequence of the fact that this magnificent site boasts an overall length that measures about 15.5 m (25 km).
+In places, furthermore, the gorgeous canyon also displays an incredibly impressive maximum depth, measured at roughly 2,300 ft (700 m).

-In addition, its own geological structure aids in the coloring of the water that flows through it.
-That’s because the walls along its length primarily consist of relatively soft limestone.
+Its own geological structure additionally aids in the coloring of the water that flows through it, though.
+That’s because the walls along its length primarily consist of the relatively soft mineral limestone.
 The slow erosion of these serves to enhance the natural color.

-But, not all of the wonders of the truly breathtaking Verdon Gorge originate within its boundaries.
-That’s because the gorgeous river which flows through it originates high in the Trois Eveches mountain range, itself a beautiful site.
+Yet not all of the natural wonders of the truly breathtaking Verdon Gorge originate within its boundaries, however.
+That’s because the gorgeous river which flows through the location originates high in the Trois Eveches mountain range, itself a remarkably beautiful site.

-Also, the magnificent site holds yet another attraction for visitors.
+Also, the magnificent work of Nature holds yet another attraction for visitors.
 At its end, this remarkable example of the beauty of Nature flows into a man-made lake.
 This addition to the work of Nature sits near the French community of Sainte-Croix-du-Verdon.

 Verdon Gorge Formation, History, and Uses

-The truly magnificent Verdon Gorge began its formation long ago, long before mankind came onto the scene to remark on it.
-That holds true due to the fact that it formed more than 200 million years ago, during the earth’s Triassic Period.
+The truly magnificent canyon further began its formation long ago, long before mankind came onto the scene to remark on it.
+That holds true due to the fact that evidence indicates it formed more than 200 million years ago, during the earth’s Triassic Period.

 Quite unfortunately, it also remains unclear when mankind first discovered the wondrous site.
 However, the first recorded mention of the beautiful gorge occurred in the year 1782.
 Further, by the mid-1800’s it featured prominently in tour guides of the day.

-This remarkable gorge also aids mankind in ways other than pleasing the eye.
+This remarkable gorge also currently aids mankind in ways other than pleasing the eye.
 The location now serves as a source of renewable electric power for the region.
-A total of 5 hydroelectric dams have been constructed in various parts of the gorge.
+An amazing total of 5 hydroelectric dams have been constructed in various parts of the gorge.

-In addition, the stunning natural gorge understandably now represents an extremely popular destination for both locals and tourists alike.
-Many people come for such activities as hiking along its banks and kayaking its gorgeous length.
+In addition, the stunning natural gorge understandably now represents an extremely popular destination, for both local tourists and non-locals alike.
+Many people also readily come for such activities as hiking along its banks and kayaking its gorgeous length.

-Also, the nature of the awesome canyon present one more feature to attract visitors.
+To no great surprise, though, the nature of the awesome canyon also presents one more feature to attract visitors.
 Each year, vast numbers of rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.